 Watch our recruitment video to learn more!

-Public Safety Communications is Prince George’s County Public Safety Answering Point (PSAP) and staffed with civilian personnel that are dedicated to assisting citizens and public safety personnel during emergencies and times of need.
+Public Safety Communications (PSC) is the Prince George’s County Public Safety Answering Point (PSAP) and staffed with civilian personnel that are dedicated to assisting citizens and public safety personnel during emergencies and times of need.

 We encourage you to review the information below, view our recruiting video, contact the Public Safety Communications Recruiter and click on the employment link for more information on a rewarding career at Public Safety Communications.